dsnowden25/CS5004-Midterm/Chapters/Chapter-3/Chapter_3.md

 - Validate all inputs in constructors and setters
 - Make defensive copies of mutable parameters
 - Return defensive copies of mutable fields
-- Use immutable objects when possible
+- Use immutable objects whenever possible, whenever we want something to stay the same
 - Make classes final to prevent malicious subclasses
 - Never trust client code to "play nice"
     - People get paid to break code, so